The advantages include saving money and time, especially on lawn maintenance, and it can also improve lifestyle and help with environmental issues.

 As long as you choose the right grass for your use (we can help you with this, just give us a call), and brush the grass every so often, flattening shouldn’t be a problem.
 A texturised or curled yarn in the artificial grass also helps prevent matting.

 Our artificial grass is soft and springy and provides more bounce than natural grass.
-On really, really hot days, the grass will be noticeably warmer underfoot.

 You should use underlay for your artificial grass and we recommend using a 5mm or 10mm performance pad, particularly for the permanent installation of artificial grass on decking, concrete or other hard surfaces.
 When laying artificial turf on an existing grass profile, it is important to use a geotextile membrane in order to prevent weed growth.